JoelCae/joelcastillo.github.io/content/posts/02_leetcode75/index.md

 Welcome to my LeetCode 75 journey!
 In this post, I'll be sharing my solutions and insights for the 75 essential problems that are part of [LeetCode 75](https://leetcode.com/studyplan/leetcode-75/) study plan.

-All the solution are programmed in R and I use Rmarkdown to generate html and md files to preset the problems in a comprensive way.
+All solutions are programmed in R, and I use Rmarkdown to generate HTML and MD files to present the problems in a comprehensive way.

 If you have any questions or suggestions, I’d be grateful to receive your message.